altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Hmmp...
 I have no interest in family names I have never heard before."<br/>

-With the messenger delivering such an order, it was hard to maintain a pleasant atmosphere for their conversation.
+With the messenger delivering such an order, it was hard to maintain a pleasant atmosphere for their conversation.<br/>

-And with the incident that happened on the street, the young Eric became emotional.
+And with the incident that happened on the street, the young Eric became emotional.<br/>

-Regis raised his hand to stop them.
+Regis raised his hand to stop them.<br/>

 "...
 We have received the letter and the content is clear to us.
 That should be all."<br/>